pembasmikuman/terminal-profile/README.md

 ![terminal](./terminal_screenshot.png)

-This is my profile for UNIX (MacOS/Linux) terminals.
-For Arch, I just use the gnome-terminal app.
+This is my profile for my gnome-terminal on Arch.
+Forked from Pixegami repo's. app.

 # Prerequisites